 My aim is to understand how trauma, problematic eating patterns, and substance use symptoms develop and interact among adolescents.
 And, what are the shared risk and protective factors in these relationships?
 To help me answer these questions I have been fortunate to work on the COPE-A study.

 COPE-A aims to better understand the interaction of PTSD and substance use.
 It is a randomised controlled trial comparing the efficacy of two psychological therapies for the treatment of co-occurring post traumatic stress disorder and substance use disorder in young people.
 Eligible participants complete three research interviews over 12 months and receive up to 16 weekly sessions with a clinical psychologist.
 The trial aims to improve our understanding of effective treatment for young people experiencing co-occurring traumatic stress and alcohol and/or other drug use.
-The study is currently recruiting.
+The study is no longer recruiting.

 I love the freedom and endless possibilities it provides.
 Within my role I’m encouraged to voice my opinion and I always feel like I am heard.
 The Matilda Centre encourages you to explore topics you are passionate about, provides flexibility to enable you to answer your questions, and supports you to achieve all your research dreams.
 What I love most is the community I am part of every day; I love that in my job I can relate to the famous quote “when you do what you love, you never work a day in your life”.